Dizzy Gillespie: Early life and career

 The youngest of nine children of Lottie and James Gillespie, Dizzy Gillespie was born in Cheraw, South Carolina.
 His father was a local bandleader, so instruments were made available to the children.
 Gillespie started to play the piano at the age of four.
 Gillespie's father died when he was only ten years old.
 He taught himself how to play the trombone as well as the trumpet by the age of twelve.
 From the night he heard his idol, Roy Eldridge, on the radio, he dreamed of becoming a jazz musician.

 He won a music scholarship to the Laurinburg Institute in North Carolina which he attended for two years before accompanying his family when they moved to Philadelphia in 1935.

 Gillespie's first professional job was with the Frank Fairfax Orchestra in 1935, after which he joined the respective orchestras of Edgar Hayes and later Teddy Hill, replacing Frankie Newton as second trumpet in May 1937.
 Teddy Hill's band was where Gillespie made his first recording, "King Porter Stomp".
 In August 1937 while gigging with Hayes in Washington D.C., Gillespie met a young dancer named Lorraine Willis who worked a Baltimore–Philadelphia–New York City circuit which included the Apollo Theater.
 Willis was not immediately friendly but Gillespie was attracted anyway.
 The two married on May 9, 1940.

 Gillespie stayed with Teddy Hill's band for a year, then left and freelanced with other bands.
 In 1939, with the help of Willis, Gillespie joined Cab Calloway's orchestra.
 He recorded one of his earliest compositions, "Pickin' the Cabbage", with Calloway in 1940.
 After an altercation between the two, Calloway fired Gillespie in late 1941.
 The incident is recounted by Gillespie and Calloway's band members Milt Hinton and Jonah Jones in Jean Bach's 1997 film, The Spitball Story.
 Calloway disapproved of Gillespie's mischievous humor and his adventuresome approach to soloing.
 According to Jones, Calloway referred to it as "Chinese music".
 During rehearsal, someone in the band threw a spitball.
 Already in a foul mood, Calloway blamed Gillespie, who refused to take the blame.
 Gillespie stabbed Calloway in the leg with a knife.
 Calloway had minor cuts on the thigh and wrist.
 After the two were separated, Calloway fired Gillespie.
 A few days later, Gillespie tried to apologize to Calloway, but he was dismissed.

-During his time in Calloway's band, Gillespie started writing big band music for Woody Herman and Jimmy Dorsey.
+During his time in Calloway's band, Gillespie started writing big band arrangements for Woody Herman, Jimmy Dorsey, and others.
 He then freelanced with a few bands, most notably Ella Fitzgerald's orchestra, composed of members of the Chick Webb's band.